Take-st/github-needs-bug-reproduction/README.md

 - (OK) When jobA is executed, jobC is executed.
 - (NG) When jobA is skipped, jobC is NOT executed.

+The jobC depended on jobA and jobB and jobA succeeded and jobB was skipped, then jobC was skipped.

 ## Workaround for case1
 [workflow file](.github/workflows/case1_workaround.yml)